Richard C. Lee

-Richard Charles Lee (March 12, 1916 – February 2, 2003) (sometimes called "Mr. Urban America") was an American politician who served as the Mayor of New Haven from 1954 until 1970.
-He was a Democrat, and was the youngest mayor of the city had ever had at the time he entered office in 1954 at the age of 37.
+Richard Charles Lee (March 12, 1916 – February 2, 2003) (sometimes called "Mr. Urban America") was an American politician who served as the mayor of New Haven from 1954 until 1970.
+He was a Democrat and was the youngest mayor the city had ever had at the time he entered office in 1954 at the age of 37.
 Lee is best known for his leading role in urban redevelopment in the 1950s and 1960s.

 Early life

 Richard Charles Lee was born on March 12, 1916.
 He grew up in a cold-water apartment in the working-class Newhallville neighborhood of New Haven.
 His father, Frederick, worked at the Winchester Repeating Arms Company.
 He graduated from Hillhouse High School in 1934.

 Career

 After being defeated for mayor in 1949 and 1951, he won in 1953.
 Lee appointed the city's first black corporation counsel, George Williamson Crawford, in 1954.

 During his first re-election campaign in 1957, John F. Kennedy, then a member of the United States Senate, traveled to New Haven to campaign for him.
 To shore up New Haven's large Italian-American electorate, the mayor brought in Rocky Marciano, the boxer.
 He won that election by a 2-to-1 margin.

 Lee went on to serve 16 years as mayor, second-longest of New Haven's mayors at the time.
 In 2003, he died at the age of 86.

 In 1962 and 1963, Lee served as the president of the United States Conference of Mayors.